strimzi/test-container/README.md

 StrimziKafkaCluster kafkaCluster = new StrimziKafkaCluster.StrimziKafkaClusterBuilder()
     .withNumberOfBrokers(3)
-    .withKafkaVersion("3.8.0") // if not specified then latest Kafka version is selected .withKraftEnabled()        // if not specified ZK-based is used .withAdditionalKafkaConfiguration(Map.of(
+    .withKafkaVersion("3.8.0") // if not specified then latest Kafka version is selected .withKraft()        // if not specified ZK-based is used .withAdditionalKafkaConfiguration(Map.of(
         "log.cleaner.enable", "false"
     ))